b-yond-infinite-network/amaze-us/README.md

 ---
 * Swagger API documentation swallowed most of my time...
 There must be a more efficient way to utilze swagger I am sure.
 * The yaml summary in swagger yaml in `/src/docs/` does not display next to API endpoints on the `swagger.io UI` for some reason...
 I suspect version incompatibility between `pyyaml` and `flasgger`... but I cannot be so sure.
-* I am aware that every flask blueprint deserves its own python module, but for simplicity I've placed them in the same module.
+* I am aware that every flask blueprint deserves its own python module, but this project is simple enough to have them in one module I thought.
 * I am ready to discuss anything about my app:)